E2E Spoken Entity Extraction for Virtual Agents: Experiments and Evaluation

 \section{Experiments and Evaluation}

+We use only 1 NVIDIA A100 GPU for all fine-tuning purposes.
+We keep batch-size of 32 with starting learning rate of .001.
+We use weight decay of .001 and update the model with 8 accumulated batches with adam back-propagation algorithm.
+We will share our experiment configuration in the final revision.
+We report results for average of 5 runs.
+We provide entity confidence score by summing over the posterior probability of non-blank predicted tokens, a method originally proposed by \cite{kumar2020utterance}.

-Our results illustrate that 1-step extraction which directly acts on speech outperforms 2-step entity extraction approach, as shown at Table \ref{tab:results}.
-We use the same train and test data for both 1-step and 2-step approach.
+Results for our proposed 1-step extraction outperforms 2-step entity extraction approach, as shown at Table \ref{tab:results}.
+The difference in performance is significant (permutation tests, n = $10^5$, all p < 0.05).
 Results also show that our systems achieve better performance than human annotators for most prompt type except email addresses.
 We found extracting email addresses is hardest of all types.
-This is in line with out hypothesis Email-IDs are hardest to extract because of possibly infinite combinations humans can make to describe a unique ID (approximately 70\% of email training data used some form of carrier phrase like "as", "in" and "like").
+This is in line with our hypothesis Email-IDs are hardest to extract because of possibly infinite combinations humans can make to describe a unique ID (approximately 70\% of email training data used some form of carrier phrase like "as", "in" and "like").
 Joint model which pools training data for all entities shows improved performance for first-name, full-name and email extraction.